 What are the Benefits of a Smart Grid (and Smart Meters)

 Are the smart meters available to all NYSEG customers?

 Initially, smart meters will be limited to 12,400 customers in the first Grid Update Area.
 Those households in the first Grid Upgrade Area will receive a letter from NYSEG explaining when the meter switch out will occur.
-Over the course of the next few years all NYSEG customers in Tompkins County will have a smart meter.
+NYSEG expects to expand this program to all of their customers over the next few years.

 Will smart meters save me money?

 Possibly.
 The system lets you track your energy use throughout the month, which can help you make decisions about shifting your energy use to off-peak times .Peak energy use is typically from 4 pm to 9 pm.
 NYSEG will also be offering time-of-use rate pricing incentives if you are able to shift energy use away from peak time.

 NYSEG has said that they apply the same privacy protection standards to all data they collect.
 They have said that they treat your personal information as confidential and they comply with all regulatory requirements of the Public Service Commission.
 They have more information on their Frequently Asked Questions website under Network and Data Security Section